44 Ferocious Waves Attacking Lighthouses - Part 2

 lighthouse tower is 35 feet tall (from the pier)

-another six feet to the water – making that
+another six feet to the water –

 splash around 50 feet tall.